-- 1 Click the desired Layout tab.

-- 2 Do one of the following:

-- Choose Modify > Properties.

-- On the Modify toolbar, click the Properties tool ( ).

-- Type entprop and then press Enter.

-- 3 Select the edge of the layout viewport you want to modify.

-- 4 Adjust the center point, width, or height of the viewport.

-- 5 In Scale, enter the scale at which you want to view model space entities from within the layout viewport.

-- 6 Click OK.
+- 1 Click the desired Layout tab. - 2 Do one of the following: - Choose Modify > Properties. - On the Modify toolbar, click the Properties tool (). - Type entprop and then press Enter. - 3 Select the edge of the layout viewport you want to modify. - 4 Adjust the center point, width, or height of the viewport. - 5 In Scale, enter the scale at which you want to view model space entities from within the layout viewport. - 6 Mark Lock Viewport to lock the viewport scale and view in model space while panning or zooming in the layout viewport. - 7 Mark UCS per Viewport if you want to use a unique UCS for each layout viewport. - 8 Click OK.